 What is Qualitative Research and When Should You Use It?

 Launching new products is a notoriously tricky business.
-Especially a new CPG food product.
+Especially a new consumer packaged goods (CPG) food product.
 The marketplace is crowded with competitors, securing distribution channels is a slog, there are regulatory hurdles to leap, and new foods are expensive to advertise, sample and sell.
+With all the work to complete and roadblocks to overcome to bring a product to market, completing qualitative research before you decide to move forward with a project can help you avoid wasted time and money.

 The Wrong Shape of Square